flowingis/crysalicss/README.md

 git clone https://github.com/vitto/crysalicss.git component-library && rm -rf component-library/.git
 ```

 This script will create a folder named `component-library` where the template is ready to be used to host your CSS components.
+This also removes the `.git` folder to ensure it is correctly tracked into your project.

 ---